szpak/gradle-pitest-plugin/README.md

 of PIT available at the time of releasing a plugin version.
 It can be overridden by using pitestVersion parameter in a pitest configuration closure *and* specifying *the same* version as a buildscript dependency.

 Note.
-There could be some issues when using different PIT versions.
+There could be some issues when using non default PIT versions.

-gradle-pitest-plugin 0.28.0 uses pitest-0.28.
+gradle-pitest-plugin 0.29.0 uses  PIT 0.29.
+0.28.0 uses PIT 0.28.

 Note.
 0.27 is not supported due to [issue 47](https://code.google.com/p/pitestrunner/issues/detail?id=47).

-gradle-pitest-plugin 0.28.0 was tested with Gradle 1.0 and 1.1 under OpenJDK 1.7.0_05 and Sun 1.6.0_33.
+gradle-pitest-plugin 0.29.0 was tested with Gradle 1.0 and 1.1 under OpenJDK 1.7.0_09 and Sun 1.6.0_33.

 ## FAQ

 1. Why have I got "java.lang.VerifyError: Expecting a stackmap frame..." when using Java 7?

+    It should be fixed in PIT 0.29.
-    As a workaround add "jvmArgs = '-XX:-UseSplitVerifier'" to a pitest configuration block
+    As a workaround in older versions add "jvmArgs = '-XX:-UseSplitVerifier'" to a pitest configuration block

         pitest {
             ...